farbodp/banners-service/README.md

 ![Stress test result](stress_test/stress_result.png "Stress test result")

 Since I used caching, the response time gradually decreases as the results are being cached.
 Eventually, the app handles 160 rps, which is 9600 requests per minute.
+It should be mentioned that we have 50 concurrent users in this stress test, as stated in the command above.

 #### Other soultions